Skip to Content

 With a length of yarn B (white), embroider seeds around the entire circumference of the strawberry.

 Then, moving down 2 rounds, sew 8 more seeds over top of round 5.
-Each seed should again be 2 stitches apart, but this time embroidered so that they are staggered with the seeds above.
+Each seed should again be 2 stitches apart, but this time embroidered so that they are evenly staggered with the seeds above.

 Crochet Strawberry – Round 9: